Louis A. Craig: Post-World War I

-Following the Armistice with Germany that ended the war, Craig served as chief of staff for the American Section of the Permanent International Armistice Commission in France.
+Following the Armistice of 11 November 1918 that ended the war, Craig served as chief of staff for the American Section of the Permanent International Armistice Commission in France.
 In February, 1919, he was posted to Trier, Germany to serve on the staff of the Army Center of Artillery Study.
 He served with the 17th Field Artillery Regiment at Ehrenbreitstein, Germany before returning to the United States with the regiment.
 He remained with the 17th Field Artillery at Camp Travis, San Antonio, Texas, until August, 1920, when he returned to the Coast Artillery Corps.
 Craig was then posted to Fort Barrancas, Florida, as adjutant, followed by assignment to Fort McPherson, Georgia, on the Fourth Corps Area staff.

 Craig completed the advanced course for officers at Fort Sill, Oklahoma's Field Artillery School in 1923.
 He was then assigned as assistant professor of military science at Harvard University, where he remained until 1929, when he was selected for attendance at the United States Army Command and General Staff College.
 He graduated in 1931 and was assigned to Savannah, Georgia, as the senior instructor for the Georgia National Guard.
 From 1933 to 1936, Craig served as assistant inspector general for the Second Corps Area at Governors Island, New York, and he carried out a similar assignment for the Third Corps Area in Baltimore from 1936 to 1938.
 In 1938, Craig was nominated for attendance at the United States Army War College, and he graduated in 1939.
 He was then posted to Fort Sill as commander of 1st Battalion, 77th Field Artillery Regiment.